hpe-dev-incubator/hpe-dev-portal/content/blog/in-band-management-with-ilorest-and-a-livecd.md

 ilorest-2.1-73.x86_64.rpm  repodata
 ~~~

 Ultimately, you should verify that this repository can be accessed by other servers on your network.
-A simple local test could be to retrieve the `repomd.xm`l file using `wget` or `curl`:
+A simple local test could be to retrieve the `repomd.xm` file using `wget` or `curl`:

 ~~~